Skip to Content

 Method

 2. Stir in the heavy cream, mustard, salt, pepper, garlic powder, nutmeg, and cayenne and bring to a simmer.
-Reduce heat to medium-low and cook until the cream has thickened enough to coat the back of a spoon, about 5 minutes.
+Reduce the heat to medium-low and cook until the cream has thickened enough to coat the back of a spoon, about 5 minutes.

 3. Add the Parmesan and spinach and stir to combine.
 Cook, stirring, until thickened and creamy, about 5 minutes longer.
 Serve warm.